How do I register for camp?

-- No pajamas.
-You’ll be sleeping in a tent with other girls.
+No pajamas.
+You’ll be sleeping in a bunckhouse with other girls.
 Please bring a comfy (knit) skirt and T-shirt or a modest, below-knee-length gown for sleeping attire.
-Bring a modest, below-knee-length robe for walking outside between your sleeping quarters and the washroom.
 When asked about pajamas, Brother Branham told us this:

 Modest swim dresses, which we provide, will be required for all the sisters who want to swim in our private beach area.
 The dress will be worn over your swimsuit.
 The swim dress can only be worn in the water and at the beach during designated girls' swim sessions.
 Girls will have to change back in to their regular clothes when their swim session is over.
 There will be no exceptions to these rules.